alpacon

 Deleting an API token

-You can delete a token if you do not use it anymore.
+You can delete an API token if it is no longer needed.

 Request: